Home » About The Fiona Project » Our Mission

 The reason parents don’t know how to protect their children from child sexual abuse is because no one wants to talk about it.
 Most people think they don’t know anyone CSA has affected, so they don’t believe it will ever happen to their child.
 However this belief is dangerously inaccurate.

-We MUST become as comfortable with the topic of child sexual abuse as we are with talking about breast cancer.
-What once was tenuous ground MUST become easy conversation with known factors in order to prevent this terrible epidemic from repeating.
+We MUST become as comfortable with the topic of child sexual abuse as we are with breast cancer.
+What once was tenuous ground must become easy conversation and common knowledge in order to prevent this terrible epidemic from repeating.

-Fiona is intended to bring the travesty and proliferation of child sexual abuse to light through the popularity of music-video.
+(Welcome home) Fiona is intended to bring the travesty and proliferation of child sexual abuse to light through the popularity of music-video.
 We want watchers to “wake up and smell the thorns”, while at the same time helping survivors know they are not alone and help is available.

 Even for those who don’t remember until years into their adulthood, the side-effects are deeply-ingrained, long-lasting and easily recognizable throughout their lives.

 The message of (Welcome home) Fiona is that healing is possible.
 Life can be safe, peaceful and whole– even after abuse.